marcoschulte/encfsanywhere/README.md

 * Chrome >= 27
 * Firefox >= 22

-### Encfs
+### EncFS
-Encfs needs to use AES, Blowfish is not supported.
+The EncFS volume you want to view needs to use AES as cipher, Blowfish is not supported.

-Apart from that all encfs settings should work.
+All other settings should work, but aren't extensivly tested.
+But I can assure that EncFS' paranoia mode is working.

 ## Dependencies
 * EncfsAnywhere-fs (<https://bitbucket.org/marcoschulte/encfsanywhere-fs>)